soulspace-org/overarch/doc/usage.md

 :namespaced/keyword
 ```

+*Unprefixed keywords and the namespace 'overarch' for map keys are reserved for overarch.
+Please use your own prefix if you want to add custom information to the maps in the model.*

 ### Sets
 Sets are unordered collections of elements without duplicates.
 They are used as
 top level collections for the model elements and views.
 They are also used